Rental Scams in Milan: "Viewing Fee" Trap

 Why these scams still exist?

+After identifying the situation for what it was, we reported the account directly to Facebook.
 These types of schemes often rely on repetition and volume.
 Reporting them is one of the few available ways to reduce their reach.
 It is difficult to know how many similar interactions may have taken place, or how many people may have encountered the same request.

 One can only hope that, combined with other reports, this contributed to preventing further attempts.